sm18lr88/video-silence-cutter-GUI/README.md

 # video-silence-cutter-GUI

+A tool for removing silences from a video.

 GUI adaptation of the Python Video Silence Cutter, originally by [DarkTrick](https://github.com/DarkTrick/python-video-silence-cutter).
 This tool provides an easy-to-use interface for video silence detection and cutting.

 <img src="https://github.com/sm18lr88/video-silence-cutter-GUI/assets/64564447/83a07cde-29ec-4638-9493-923fb8a530ae" width="300">